All Episodes

 I believe the reason why they do it is to toughen them up.

-If you can make it through the case, should so should the policy be we can do this to our military trainees, but we can't do it to an Al-Qaeda captive?
+So should the policy be we can do this to our military trainees, but we can't do it to an al-Qaeda captive?

-I would think I would think that you have to wonder what you're trying to do to your own soldiers to do that.
+I would think that you have to wonder what you're trying to do to your own soldiers to do that.

 That's why we shouldn't torture, quote unquote.

-The only problem with that is guess what?
+The only problem with that is, guess what?

-You can go back to every arms control agreement, you can go back to the to the World War II or the the agreements after World War One when German Germany was violating those agreements that led up to World War II, they don't work because our adversaries don't care about what we do.
+You can go back to World War II or the agreements after World War I when Germany was violating those agreements that led up to World War II.

 That's a bogus argument.

-That argument, I know they make it.
+Okay, that argument, I know they make it.

-Wait a minute, are you disagreeing with my point that our enemies will torture us no matter what, or are you disagreeing with Messrs Kerry and Biden that that's why we shouldn't torture?
+Wait a minute, are you disagreeing with my point that our enemies will torture us no matter what, or are you disagreeing with Messrs.
+Kerry and Biden that that's why we shouldn't torture?

-I'm disagreeing with Kerry and Biden, and I believe that that men in war will always torture somebody.
+I'm disagreeing with Kerry and Biden, and I believe that men in war will always torture somebody.

 That's not the reason why governments shouldn't or should not do it.